sharath1817/lambdatest-repos/README.md

-# Web Automation With Selenium On Cloud
+# Web Automation With Cypress On Cloud

 Execute your cypress automated test across 3000 + browsers, devices and platform.